kimfucious/netlify-forms-formik/README.md

 If axios is successful, the form gets reset with `formReset()`, which is actually Formik's `resetForm` that was populated into state at onLoad.

-:rainbow: And Bob's your uncle! :unicorn"
+:rainbow: And Bob's your uncle! :unicorn: